jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Meromorphic functions and singularities.md

 Write $h$ as $f$ less the principal parts $f_{k}$ of each of the poles $z_{k}$.
 Thus, near $z_{k}$, where $f(z) = f_{k}(z) + g_{k}(z)$ for some holomorphic $g_{k}$ we only have removable singularities.
 Thus, $h$ can be extended to an entire function.
 Similarly, remove the pole at infinity.
 That means we $F(z) = f\left( \frac{1}{z} \right)$ only has removable singularity at $0$.
 Thus, $h$ must be bounded everywhere.

-Thus, by [[Complex Analysis --- math-135/notes/Cauchy integral formula#_theorem _ Liouville's theorem|Liouville's theorem]], we have that (the extension of $h$, and thus,) $h$ is a constant.
+Thus, by [[Complex analysis --- math-135/notes/Cauchy integral formula#_theorem _ Liouville's theorem|Liouville's theorem]], we have that (the extension of $h$, and thus,) $h$ is a constant.
 But then $f$ is just the sum of principal parts, the pole at infinity and a constant.
 That is, a rational function.